DirtySocksCTF/writeups/2017_EKOPARTY/mydns_Spies/readme.md

 ...
 ```

-Some problem was that this zone also consisted of the records added by participants.
+Some problem was that this zone also contained records added by participants.

-We decided to get all A records leading to 34.231.38.24 (most frequent IP and also IP of mydns.webcam) and query this IP for each subdomain (as a vhost).
+We decided to filter all A records pointing to 34.231.38.24 (most frequent IP and also IP of mydns.webcam) and query this IP with each subdomain (as a vhost).

 ```bash
 $ cat subdomains.txt | while read subdom; do curl -k -H "Host: ${subdom}" https://34.231.38.24/ > output/${subdom.html}; done
 ```

-We noticed we received only three different versions of output pages:
+As a result we received only three different versions of output pages:

 ```bash
 $ md5sum output/* | cut -d' ' -f 1 | sort | uniq -c